epcpower/sunspec-demo/CONTRIBUTING.rst

 - Define the final release version you are preparing.

-  - ``epcpower/sunspec-demo`` uses `CalVer <https://calver.org/>`_ of the form ``YYYY.0M.micro`` with the micro version just incrementing.
+  - ``epcpower/sunspec-demo`` uses `SemVer <https://semver.org/>`_ of the form ``MAJOR.MINOR.PATCH``.
   - Normalize the version according to `PEP 440 <https://www.python.org/dev/peps/pep-0440/#normalization>`_.

-- Create a release branch with a name of the form ``release-v2021.09`` starting from the ``develop`` branch.
+- Create a release branch with a name of the form ``release-vMAJOR.MINOR.PATCH`` (example: ``release-v1.2.4``) starting from the ``main`` branch.

-  - On the new release branch you will commit all tagged release candidate commits as well as the final tagged release commit.

-- Update the version to the release candidate with the first being ``rc1`` (as opposed to 0).

-  - In ``src/epcsunspecdemo/_version.py`` the version is set manually formatted such as ``__version__ = "2021.09.0rc1"``
+- Update the ``HISTORY.rst`` file.

+  - Summarize all of the features and bug fixes since the previous release.
+  - Add a new release section to the top of the list.

+    - Sunspec-demo VERSION (DATE)

+  - The format of each summarized feature and bug fix should be as follows:

+    - Description of feature(s), bug fix(es), etc. (Link to appropriate pull request)

-- Commit and push to the primary repository, not a fork.
+- Commit and push update to the primary repository, not a fork.

-  - It is important to not use a fork so that pushed tags end up in the primary repository, server provided secrets for publishing to PyPI are available, and maybe more.

-- If working on the first release candidate from this branch, create a PR named in the form ``Release v2021.09``.
+- Create a PR named in the form ``Release vMAJOR.MINOR.PATCH``.

 - Request a review and address raised concerns until receiving an approval.

+- Merge the pull request to ``main``.

-- Tag that commit in the format ``v2021.09rc1`` and push the tag to the primary repository.
+- Tag the merged commit in the format ``vMAJOR.MINOR.PATCH`` and push the tag to the primary repository.

-  - This will result in another build which will publish to PyPI.
+  - This will result in another build, which will generate the official release artifacts.
-  - Confirm the presence of the release on PyPI.

-- `Dismiss the approving review <https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/dismissing-a-pull-request-review>`_.

-  - The review process will be reused for any subsequent release candidates, the final release, and the post-release tweaks so it must be cleared at each stage.

-- If another release candidate is required:

-  - Submit PRs against the release branch to integrate the needed changes.
-Any PRs could be cherry picks from the ``master`` branch if already resolved there, or direct PRs against the release branch that will be merged back into ``develop`` at the completion of the release.

-  - Return to the step where the version is updated and increment the release candidate number.

-- If ready for a final release, remove the release candidate indicator from the version.

-  - Edit ``src/epcsunspecdemo/_version.py`` to be formatted such as ``__version__ = "2021.09.0"`` to remove the release candidate indication.

-- If the final release has been completed, continue below.

-- Increment the patch/micro version by one and set to a development version.

-  - In ``src/epcsunspecdemo/_version.py`` the version is set manually formatted such as ``__version__ = "2021.09.1+dev"``

-- Merge without waiting for an approving review.